 Tim is consistently valued for his ability to get clients into the right property where they can quickly, efficiently and legally conduct their businesses.
 Clients also appreciate that Tim understands the importance of helping them maximize the return on assets in the event of a disposition.
 Because Tim has been involved in resolving a range of real estate litigation and disputes, he brings a wider viewpoint to real estate transactions and often better positions his clients throughout the negotiation process.
 Likewise, Tim’s depth of substantive knowledge and experience in real estate transactions allows him to better represent his clients in disputes and litigation matters concerning real property issues.

+In May of 2018, Tim lectured on U.S. law to undergraduate law students at Waseda University School of Law.
 A frequent author and lecturer on real estate issues such as site selection and real estate development incentives, landlord/tenant matters and tax challenges, Tim has served as an adjunct professor for the John Marshall Law School in Chicago.
-Prior to attending law school, Tim worked for almost three years for First Florida Bank in Tampa, Florida in cash management and treasury operations.